On incompleteness of bond markets with infinite number of random factors: Incompleteness

-are admissible strategies (absolutely continuous measures are identified with their densities). \end{prop} {\bf Proof:} We will construct the model by defining the volatility coefficient.
+are considered (see formula (4.2) in Aihara and Bagchi (2005)), and absolutely continuous measures are identified with their densities.
+With this definition of strategies it is shown that the market is complete (see Theorem 4.1. in Aihara and Bagchi (2005)).
+We have, however, the following proposition. \begin{prop} There exists a model of the bond market in which all $L^2[0,\bar{S}]$-valued processes $\varphi$ satisfying \eqref{war z Bagchi} are admissible strategies. \end{prop} {\bf Proof:} We will construct the model by defining the volatility coefficient.
 Let us assume that $\tilde{\sigma}$ satisfies the following conditions:

 and define a new operator $\sigma$ as

 Let the coefficient $\alpha$ be given by the HJM condition \eqref{war HJM po zrozniczkowaniu}:

 It follows from \eqref{ogr_na_sigme},\ \eqref{ogr_na_norme_sigmy},\ \eqref{nowa_sigma} and \eqref{alfa w Bagchim} \ that coefficients $\alpha$ and $\sigma$ satisfy \eqref{warunek na alpha} and \eqref{warunek na sigma}.
 Assume that the initial forward rate curve is nonnegative: $f(0,T)\geq 0$ for $T\in[0,\bar{S}]$.
 Then